A Family of Convex Models to Achieve Fairness through Dispersion Control: Introduction

 \subsection{Contributions}

-The contributions of the note are as follows: we extend the recently introduced model of $\varepsilon$-fairness \cite{sundar2025parametric}--that controls the dispersion of decision variables via its coefficient of variation \cite{everitt2010cambridge}--to a countably infinite family of convex models.
+The contributions of the article are as follows: we extend the recently introduced model of $\varepsilon$-fairness \cite{sundar2025parametric}--that controls the dispersion of decision variables via its coefficient of variation \cite{everitt2010cambridge}--to a countably infinite family of convex models.
 Each model is derived from the first principles through the classical equivalence of finite-dimensional norms \cite{halmos2017finite}, namely between the $\ell_p$-norm and the $\ell_1$-norm for any $p \geqslant 2$.
 All models are governed by a single parameter, $\varepsilon \in [0,1]$: when $\varepsilon = 0$, no constraint on the dispersion is imposed, and when $\varepsilon = 1$, the constraint forces the dispersion to be zero.
 In particular, for $p = 2$, the constraint reduces to a second-order cone \cite{sundar2025parametric}; for $p = \infty$, it reduces to a set of linear inequalities; and for $p \in (2, \infty)$, it reduces to the $\ell_p$-norm cone.
 In addition, we present theoretical results that characterize the relationships among these convex models for all values of $\varepsilon$, including their relative strength, inclusion properties, and points of equivalence.
+Finally, we compare and contrast the models in terms of computational time and their effectiveness on a variant of the assignment problem in which the dispersion of assignment costs across agents is controlled.